-WA-488-P (Melbana 100%)
+WA-488-P (Melbana 100%)3

 Melbana was awarded 100% interest in WA-488-P, located in the Bonaparte Basin, in May 2013.
 The permit is located between the producing Blacktip gas field and the undeveloped Turtle and Barnett oil fields and contains the giant Beehive prospect.
-Beehive was identified as a follow-up to the 2011 Ungani-1 oil discovery in the adjacent Canning Basin and represents a new play type in the Bonaparte Basin.
+Beehive was upgraded following the onshore 2011 Ungani-1 oil discovery in the adjacent Canning Basin and represents a new play type in the Bonaparte Basin.

 Beehive is considered prospective for oil at the upper Carboniferous aged carbonate target and is considered analogous to the giant Tengiz oil field in the Caspian Sea.
-An independent assessment by McDaniel & Associates in 2018 has assessed the Beehive prospect as having a Prospective Resource of 388 million barrels of oil equivalent (Best Estimate, 100% basis).
+An independent assessment by McDaniel & Associates in 2018 has assessed the Beehive prospect as having a Prospective Resource of 388 million barrels of oil equivalent (Best Estimate, 100% basis)2.